A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Introduction

 Finally, we mention the class of hybrid methods~\cite{Kazi2024,Lin2006}, which combine active set and regularization-based methods.
 The method presented here, which we call MPEC optimizer ({\MPECopt}), can be classified as such a method and consists of two phases.
 Phase I finds a feasible BNLP by solving relaxed {\MPECs} for solution approximations, then {\LPCCs} to identify valid active sets.
 Phase II starts from a feasible BNLP and solves {\LPCCs} at each BNLP's stationary point until reaching B-stationarity. {\LPCC} solutions either certify B-stationarity or provide active set guesses for BNLPs with better objective values.
 Notably, the {\LPCCs} steps never update iterates, but only provide better active sets or certify B-stationarity.

 We highlight key differences from other hybrid approaches.
 Unlike Lin and Fukushima~\cite{Lin2006}, our method solves {\LPCCs} for active set guesses rather than using multipliers, eliminating {\MPEC}-LICQ requirements and allowing convergence to B-stationary points that are not S-stationary.
-Unlike Kazi et al.~\cite{Kazi2024}, we never apply {\LPCC} steps directly, ensuring all Phase II iterates remain feasible and guaranteeing finite termination.
+Unlike Kazi et al.~\cite{Kazi2024}, we never apply {\LPCC} steps directly, ensuring all Phase II iterates remain feasible.

 It is important to note that {\LPCCs} are nonconvex combinatorial problems whose efficient solution is crucial for our method's effectiveness. {\LPCCs} with only bound and complementarity constraints have linear complexity~\cite[Propositions 2.3 and 2.4]{Kirches2022}.
 As special cases of {\MPECs}, {\LPCCs} can be solved with regularization and penalty methods.
 Tailored {\LPCC} methods include simplex extensions~\cite{Fang2010}, mixed-integer linear programming (MILP) approaches with tailored cuts~\cite{Hu2012,JaraMoroni2020}, and specialized penalty methods~\cite{Hall2024,JaraMoroni2018}; see~\cite{Judice2012} for a survey.
 However, regularization and penalty methods may converge to points with trivial descent directions and fail to verify B-stationarity, making combinatorial methods preferable.
 Importantly, we show that, in our proposed method, {\LPCCs} need only be solved to optimality when certifying a B-stationary point at the last iteration of Phase II.
 Otherwise, in Phase I, it is sufficient to find a feasible point of the {\LPCC}, and in Phase II, a feasible descent direction.
 Our numerical experiments show that this is often equivalent to solving a single LP.